dwyl/learn-elixir/README.md

 ```

 Before we go any further let's take a quick look at the `calc_product` function.
-Go back to your text editor and find the function `calc_product`.
-You will see
-that there are 2 definitions for this function.
-One which takes a list and
+You will see that there are 2 definitions for this function.
+One which takes a
-another which takes an integer and turns it into a range.
-Other than this, the
+list and another which takes an integer and turns it into a range.
+Other than
-functions work in exactly the same way.
-They both call reduce on an enumerable
+this, the functions work in exactly the same way.
+They both call reduce on an
-and multiply the current value with the accumulator.
+enumerable and multiply the current value with the accumulator.

 (The reason both work the same way is so that we could see the effect multiple
   processes running concurrently have on how long it takes for us to get the